jessrcks/Bootstrap_practice/README.md

 # Bootstrap_practice
-These are some exercises that I have done to improve my skills using Bootsrap
+These are some exercises that I have done to improve my skills using Bootstrap